dojoengine/dojo/README.md

 We welcome contributions of all kinds from anyone.
 See our [Contribution Guide](/CONTRIBUTING.md) for more information on how to get involved.

-## ✏️ Enviroment
+## ✏️ Environment

-See our [Enviroment setup](https://book.dojoengine.org/getting-started/setup.html) for more information.
+See our [Environment setup](https://book.dojoengine.org/getting-started) for more information.

 ## Releasing